I'm sooo not good at torturing so i outsource it to stalin

 But he kept writing.
 Hobby.

 My eyebrow twitched.
 It would have to be quite a hobby for a man to sink all his money into it, especially with most vices being prohibited in this reign.
-I hadn't seen any bottles lying around, contrary to the rumors.
-His collection of military antiques from both sides of a forgotten war felt too personal to be from any market.
+I hadn't seen any bottles lying around.
+I hadn't found anything of value around the house, except maybe his collection of military antiques from both sides of a forgotten war, but they felt too personal to be from any market.
 I wouldn't doubt if he had peeled them from a body by hand, the way a hunter skins a deer.

 The hunter shifted as if to walk, and I immediately adjusted the muzzle.
 He just waved a dismissive hand and started moving, out of the bedroom and towards the massive cabinet in the living area.